Dr Rowan Martin-Hughes

 Australia is experiencing a housing crisis, and people who use drugs are being left behind.
 To address this, we're analysing the social, economic and health benefits of stable housing for people who use drugs.

-Optima Nutrition is an open source mathematical modelling tool to help countries respond effectively to nutrition.
+Optima HIV is an open source mathematical modelling tool to help countries respond effectively to HIV.

 News and features